 - 13.20 A stand out example from around the UK is the Access Fylde Coast Project that is spearheaded by Disability First and funded by the Coastal Communities Fund.
 It is a pioneering project excelling disabled access across the Fylde Coast and driving Blackpool, Fylde and Wyre into the spotlight as outstanding locations for people with disabilities, whilst seeking to boost tourism and bolster the local economy.
-Some of the features of the project are -
+Some of the features of the project are

 - Disability Awareness Training

 - Access Guides

 - An enhanced transport App

 - Creating British Sign Language Videos for attractions in the area.

 - A 'book a buddy' scheme.

+- 11 Trained Access for All UK Accessibility Champions as a legacy.